He’s the highest-ranking Catholic official to be charged with allegations of child sexual abuse and his case has been covered in-depth in the media.

 But in September 2019, one month after his failed appeal, Pell was granted one final chance in the High Court of Australia.
-The outcome of the appeal will not be revealed until early 2020 – Pell’s lawyers must submit reasons why Pell’s conviction should be overturned by January 8th 2020, while the prosecutors must submit reasons why the conviction should be upheld by February 5th 2020.
+The outcome of the appeal was won by Pell on the ruling that there was reasonable doubt the abuse did not occur.

 Chrissie Foster, an abuse victims’ advocate, said the High Court’s decision was “disappointing” to say the least.